-All students coming to campus must adhere to CLC safety guidelines to protect themselves and fellow students from COVID-19.
+All students coming to campus this summer must adhere to CLC safety guidelines to protect themselves and fellow students from COVID-19.

-The information below is already included in the Fall 2020 Student Guide, however you may copy/paste into your syllabus if you prefer to highlight it for your students.
+The information below is already included in the Summer 2021 Student Guide, however, you may copy/paste into your syllabus if you prefer to highlight it for your students.

-Prior to coming to campus, complete a daily health and wellness check, including taking your temperature and assessing your respiratory functions (such as shortness of breath or difficulty breathing).
-If you have any of these symptoms, you should stay home:
+Complete a daily health and wellness check.
+If you have TWO or more of these symptoms, you should stay home:

 Tutoring (includes Math and Writing Center)

-The secret to success is knowing when to seek help.
-Connecting with the CLC Tutoring Center can help you reach your academic goals.
-The college encourages you to take advantage of this valuable service.
-Tutoring is included in your student fees.
-Writing tutors work with students in any class at any stage of the writing process – from generating ideas to polishing a final draft.
-Subject tutors support students in mathematics, sciences, and math-related courses, including accounting and economics.
+Connecting with the Tutoring Center can help you reach your academic goals.
+Take advantage of this personalized service that is included in your student fees.
+Writing tutors work with students in any class at any stage of the writing process: from generating ideas to polishing a final draft.
+Subject tutors support students in math, sciences, and math-related courses including accounting and economics.
+You can meet with a tutor over Zoom, in-person, through Google Docs Chat or written feedback.
+Begin by logging into Canvas and clicking the Tutoring Center card on your dashboard, or visit www.clcillinois.edu/tutoring.

 Counseling and Psychological Services (CAPS)